What is the purpose of the study?

 Demographic information as well as information about the students’ hearing and music listening habits will be recorded through the questionnaire.
 There are no good or bad answers, and the responses to the questionnaire do not influence the screening.

-If we identify hearing loss with participants, we recommend that they proceed to having a full diagnostic hearing test.
+If we identify hearing loss with participants, we recommend that they proceed to having a full diagnostic hearing test and a referral letter to a Triton Hearing Clinic will be provided to parents.
+This is a free diagnostic test and there is no charge to parents.

 While screening tests are simple, they are not thorough.
 This may result in missing a hearing problem.
 If you have concerns about your child’s hearing you should take them to have a full diagnostic hearing test, even if you have had a normal hearing screening test.